Charles C. Lockwood: Public office

-Supreme Court Justice
+NY Supreme Court Justice

 In 1931, Lockwood was elected a justice of the New York Supreme Court (2nd D.).
 He was re-elected in 1945, and retired on December 31, 1947, at the end of the year that he reached the mandatory retirement age.
 After his retirement he continued to act as an official referee for the Court, handling complicated land acquisition cases in which the City of New York was defrauded millions of dollars each year by corrupt officials and crooked lawyers.
 He resigned in January 1954.

-In his final years, Governor Thomas E. Dewey appointed Lockwood as a member of the Temporary Long Island Railroad Commission in 1950, installed after the Richmond Hill train crash that claimed 79 lives, and in 1954 he served as chairman of the Special Legislative Committee on Integrity and Ethical Standards in Government after it was discovered that influential politicians acquired substantial blocks of stock in harness racing tracks and racing associations.
+In his final years, Governor Thomas E. Dewey appointed Lockwood along with New York City’s construction coordinator Robert Moses and former Secretary of War Robert P. Patterson as a member of the Temporary Long Island Railroad Commission, installed after the Richmond Hill train crash on November 22, 1950, that claimed 79 lives.
+The Commission recommended the state purchase and operation by non-profit public authority of the railway service.
+In 1954 he served as chairman of the Special Legislative Committee on Integrity and Ethical Standards in Government after it was discovered that influential politicians acquired substantial blocks of stock in harness racing tracks and racing associations.
 The Committee proposed the first generally applicable state ethics law in New York.
 He was associated with the Guggenheimer & Untermyer law firm and was president of the Board of Trustees of the Brooklyn Law School.